MooersLab/pymolsnips/README.md

 <h2 name="brackets"> Brackets (Universal) </h2>

-The development of [*Brackets*](http://brackets.io) is lead by a team at Adobe.
+The development of [<b>Brackets</b>](http://brackets.io) is lead by a team at Adobe.
 *Brackets* was designed for web developers with a focus on HTML, CSS, and JavaScript.
-However, *Brackets* now has support for a large number of languages.
+However, <em>Brackets</em> now has support for a large number of languages.
-*Brackets* provides a Quick Edit and Live Preview mode that run simultaneously, so changes in the pml code are dispayed immediately in the preview window.
+<em>Brackets</em> provides a Quick Edit and Live Preview mode that run simultaneously, so changes in the pml code are dispayed immediately in the preview window.

-*Brackets* has icons, located on the right panel, for navigating to the interactive settings on the application.
+<em>Brackets</em> has icons, located on the right panel, for navigating to the interactive settings on the application.
 The zig-zag line launches the Live Preview.
 The lego piece launches the extension manager.
-Once you install an extension, a light bulb icon will appear that launches the **Snippets Manager**.
+Once you install an extension, a light bulb icon will appear that launches the <b>Snippets Manager</b>.

 <h3>Installing and using snippets with Brackets</h3>

-Go to `File --> Extension Manager` or press the lego piece in the right panel.
+Go to <b>File --> Extension Manager</b> or press the lego piece in the right panel.
-Search for `Brackets Snippets (by edc)` and install it.
+Search for <b>Brackets Snippets (by edc)</b> and install it.
 This is the snippet manager.
 It has a GUI that enables the manual creation of user-defined snippets.